 The mechanization of administrative work in business offices raises the problem of a necessarily different kind of organization.
 It is not merely a question of replacing human beings with machines or of speeding up the work (of bookkeeping, for example), but rather of effecting operations of a new type which must be integrated into a new kind of organization.
-For example, the organization is a superior of the problem of th nization of the whole system of inventory analysis (with its four functions of entering, grouping, totaling, and comparing) becomes necessary.
+For example, the organization of the whole system of inventory analysis (with its four functions of entering, grouping, totaling, and comparing) becomes necessary.
 An ensemble of new techniques must be elaborated without which the machine in question would be good for nothing, resulting only in what Mas terms "pseudo-systematization."